Satterley & Kelley PLLC

 Incorporating gentle activity and exercise into a regular routine, even just a few times a week, can have a wide range of benefits for mesothelioma patients, including:

-• Reduced risk of treatment side effects (such as peripheral neuropathy, nausea, osteoporosis, and lymphedema).
+• Lower risk of treatment-related side effects (like peripheral neuropathy, nausea, osteoporosis, and lymphedema).

 Research has also shown that regular exercise can lead to lower risk of cancer mortality and recurrence, fewer and less severe side effects, and a higher chance of completing treatment.